Keto Chocolate-Covered Strawberries: A Guilt-Free Treat for Every Sweet Tooth

 2g

-Macros may vary slightly based on chocolate brand and
+Macros may vary slightly based on the chocolate brand and the strawberry size.

 FAQs: Your Questions, Answered

 A: Only if it’s keto-approved!
-Most milk chocolate is high in sugar, so check
+Since milk chocolate will have much sugar in it, check food labels for extra carb counts.

 Q: My chocolate won’t harden.
 Help!